AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 remember that we said these aspects are important to the tasking context too, for shared variables.
 We're ignoring that context in this course.

-Perhaps the issue is that you want to write some Ada code that interacts with a memory-mapped device, and you want to have exactly the load and store instructions generated that match those of the Ada code.
-The memory-mapped device will be volatile, in other words, but some other variables might need to be volatile too.
+There is another reason to mark a variable as :ada:`Volatile`.
+Sometimes you want to have exactly the load and store instructions generated that match those of the Ada code, even though the volatile object is not a memory-mapped object.
 For example, :doc:`elsewhere <./multi_language_development>`
 we said that the best way to achieve exact assembly instruction sequences is the use of machine-code inserts (MCI).
 That's true, but for